 There was a reference to that affect on the EMC site, but not sure.
 He could have run any primary size under the rules, so would make sense to extend the port divider.
 Guess he found power in the split tubes.
 That engine certainly is strong.
 Just have to wonder how you get 400+ cubes out of a modular!

-See Kaase won the EMC with that Modular motor.
-Score was over 100 point more than the best pushrod engine.
-In fact the top three were all 4V modulars.
+the top three were all 4V modulars.
 If the rules continue to allow 4V DOHC engines I'd say the 2V pushrod stuff won't be competitive anymore.

 Well done to Jon Kaase and his team on the WIN!!!!